Purpleskills/Specs/Offline.md

 	Url
 	[Not in excel] Pictures (1…n) : Different resolution which can be auto generated)
 	Level
-		From Provider: Can be 1 to 10 or (Beginner, intermediate, advanced) [Not in excel] Level Calculated: Based on feedback
+		From Provider: Beginner, intermediate, advanced
+		[Not in excel] Level Calculated: Based on feedback

 	Instructors {1…n} : There can be multiple instructor for a course : Can be refactored to a separate set/table